-Daner’s Hope Foundation (DHF) was established in 2015 by Elaine Wood to promote human clinical trials, the missing link between scientific research and access to federally approved cannabis-based cancer drugs that meet the same standards of quality, effectiveness, and safety as other prescription drugs.
+Daner’s Hope Foundation (DHF) was established in 2015 by Elaine Wood to promote human clinical trials, the missing link between scientific research and access to federally approved cannabis-based drugs that meet the same standards of quality, effectiveness, and safety as other prescription drugs.

 The purpose of the foundation is two-fold:

-- Raise money to invest in human clinical trials that could result in innovative cancer treatment solutions using cannabis.
+- Raise money to invest in human clinical trials that could result in innovative treatment solutions using cannabis.

 Daner’s Hope Foundation also wants to bridge the funding gap between private donors and federal funding.
 While widespread growth of cannabis research continues, primarily pre-clinical, the field continues to be in its infancy due to the lack of federal funding available to study the medical use of cannabis and the bureaucratic process and time needed to acquire multiple approvals from various federal agencies.
 Therefore, most researchers at premier institutes and hospitals depend on private donors to conduct research.